Can you engineer regional innovation clusters?

 The successes in Cambridge have generated substantial wealth for their founders but have had little overall effect on, say, employment or the average salary in a region.

-Efforts seeded in 1970 took 15 years (1985) before the “cluster” category was assigned to Cambrige.
+Efforts seeded in 1970 took 15 years (1985) before the cluster category was assigned to Cambrige.
 Now in 2010 we have 40 years of data to audit and draw inference if the Cambridge Cluster is even successful?

 From Dr. Freng’s article is he presenting a quality assurance checklist?
 Not sure, but it is good insight that I’ll put along Porter’s Competitive Advantage of Nations and Florida’s Rise of the Creative Class – in another post.

-It takes very little to recall the global business climate of 1970: runaway inflation, high unemployment, oil crisis, the Bretton Woods buckle, removing the gold standard.
 Today’s globalization has presented a seemingly unending race to find the bottom of costs.
 Does any region have 40 years to invest in a cluster strategy, just to yield dubious results:

 The problems faced by anyone wanting to create new clusters also raises the intriguing question as to whether a country is best served by having a few large clusters or multiple smaller ones.
 However, while regional development agencies consider their geographical areas in isolation – with many trying to clone existing biotechnology clusters, such as – answering this question is not likely to change current policy, at a regional level at least.